Skip to main content

 For people with type 2 diabetes

-Diabetic kidney disease is much more common in Asian and black people with diabetes than in white people.
+Diabetic kidney disease is much more common in South Asian and Black people with diabetes than in white people.
+We don't fully understand why this is.

-You are unlikely to have symptoms with early diabetic kidney disease - for example, if you just have microalbuminuria (defined above).
-Symptoms tend to develop when the kidney disease progresses.
-The symptoms at first tend to be vague and nonspecific, such as feeling tired, having less energy than usual and just not feeling well.
+When kidney disease does cause symptoms, the symptoms at first tend to be vague and nonspecific, such as feeling tired, having less energy than usual and just not feeling well.
 With more severe kidney disease, symptoms that may develop include:

 • Difficulty thinking clearly.